Moldova: Demographics

-The most up-to-date and reliable information is available from the National Bureau of Statistics of the Republic of Moldova's website which is continuously updated on a monthly and yearly basis.
 The most recent national census of Moldova was carried out in 2024 (not including Transnistria).

-Overview

 Moldova has an estimated population of approx. 2,423,300 as of 1 January 2024.
 Moldova is relatively urbanised.
 According to the 2024 census, 46,4% of the population is urban, with the country having undergone rapid urbanisation in recent years; at the 2014 census, only 38,5% of the population was urban.
 About one-third of the Moldovan population live in the capital city Chișinău's metropolitan area.
 As of 2022, the country's population density is 82.8 inhabitants per 1 km^{2}, and average life expectancy was 71.5 years (67.2 for males, and 75.7 for females).
 There are 100 women per 90 men in Moldova, and employed women have significantly higher levels of education, though women continued to earn 13.6% less than men on average.
 The number of elderly people (60 years and over) per 100 inhabitants in Moldova has increased year-on-year.
 The national language is Romanian, a Romance language, though approximately 15% of the Moldovan population also speak Russian as of 2014.

 The country has been suffering from long-term population decline due to high levels of emigration (in 2022, 43,000 more people left the country than came) as well as low fertility rates.
 According to Balkan Insight, the population has fallen by almost 33% since 1990, and by 2035 the total population may be half what it was in 1990.
 Since 2018, the number of deaths has exceeded the levels of live-births, though the gap has been reduced since 2021.
 As of 2022, the average number of children per women of childbearing age was 1.69, well below the replacement rate of 2.1, as compared to 1.78 in 2019.
 The total number of deaths fell by 20.5% in 2022 compared to 2019.
 Unemployment has remained low at about 3% in 2022.

-According to the 2024 national census, ethnic Moldovans made up approx. 77% of the country's population, while Romanians (8%), Ukrainians (5%), Gagauzians (4%), and Russians (3%) made up the most substantial ethnic minorities.
-Smaller populations include Bulgarians, Romani, Belarusians, Jews, and Poles.
+According to the 2024 national census, ethnic Moldovans made up almost 77% of the country's population, while Romanians (8%), Ukrainians (5%), Gagauzians (4%), and Russians (3%) made up the most substantial ethnic minorities.
+Smaller populations include Bulgarians, Romani, Belarusians, Jews, Poles and others.